BrandenMitchell/Assignment1303/README.md

 -the replace_remove function requires an index to perform either function along with the array and the count(passed by reference for the remove part of function).
 Once called the function will ask you wether youd like to remove or replace prompting you to press 1 for remove or 2 for replace.

-If one is selected then the function will create a temporary array in which to store the values up to the index given then from that location, remove the index and shift the remaining elements down.
+If remove (1) is selected then the function will create a temporary array in which to store the values up to the index given then from that location, remove the index and shift the remaining elements down.
 (image in fifth SS)